knative/client/docs/cmd/kn_service_create.md

       --no-wait                       Do not wait for 'service create' operation to be completed.
   -p, --port int32                    The port where application listens on.
       --pull-secret string            Image pull secret to set.
 An empty argument ("") clears the pull secret.
 The referenced secret must exist in the service's namespace.
       --request strings               The resource requirement requests for this Service.
 For example, 'cpu=100m,memory=256Mi'.
+You can use this flag multiple times.
+To unset a resource request, append "-" to the resource name, e.g. '--request cpu-'.
       --requests-cpu string           DEPRECATED: please use --request instead.
 The requested CPU (e.g., 250m).
       --requests-memory string        DEPRECATED: please use --request instead.
 The requested memory (e.g., 64Mi).
       --revision-name string          The revision name to set.
 Must start with the service name and a dash as a prefix.
 Empty revision name will result in the server generating a name for the revision.
 Accepts golang templates, allowing {{.Service}} for the service name, {{.Generation}} for the generation, and {{.Random [n]}} for n random consonants. (default "{{.Service}}-{{.Random 5}}-{{.Generation}}")